-Each student must research and present a couple of topic.
+Each student must research and present a couple of topics.
 There are three different types of topics.
 Students will be asked to find and research a software engineering failure.
-The "Just in case you wanted to know" box on page five of the text provides some examples.
-Describe the project and what part of the software engineering process caused the failure
+The "Just in case you wanted to know" boxes on pages three and four of the text provide some examples.
+Describe the project and what part of the software engineering process caused the failure.